jhipster/ng-jhipster/README.md

 Run `npm install` to install all dependencies.

-Make some changes, run `npm run test` to run both tslint and unit tests.
+Make some changes, run `npm run test` to run both eslint/tslint and unit tests.

 Build the library with `npm run build`.